Julius Tauriainen

-Julius Mikael Tauriainen (born 18 April 2001) is a Finnish professional footballer who plays as a defender for Veikkausliiga club FC Lahti. and the Finland U21.
-He is the older brother of Chelsea forward Jimi Tauriainen, and the son of former Finland international footballer Pasi Tauriainen.
+Julius Mikael Tauriainen (born 18 April 2001) is a Finnish professional footballer who plays as a right-back for Veikkausliiga club Inter Turku.

+Early life

+Tauriainen grew up in Veikkola, Kirkkonummi and started playing football in the local club FC WILD, before joining the HJK organisation.

 Club career

 Klubi 04

-On 18 February 2018 it was reported that HJK had signed a 2+1 year contract with its own protégé Julius Tauriainen.
+On 18 February 2018, it was reported that Tauriainen signed a contract with HJK.

 SC Freiburg II

-On 2 July 2020 HJK announced that it had accepted SC Freiburgs offer for a permanent transfer of Tauriainen.
+Following a successful loan stint with SC Freiburg U19 team, it was announced on 2 July 2020 that HJK had accepted an offer from SC Freiburg for a permanent transfer of Tauriainen, for an undisclosed fee.
+He was registered to the club's reserve team SC Freiburg II in Regionalliga.
+After the season, the club gained promotion to 3.
+Liga.

 Miedź Legnica II

 Miedź Legnica announced on 15 September 2022 that Tauriainen had joined the club and that he would represent Miedź Legnica II.
+He departed the club after a few months.

+FC Lahti

+On 6 February 2023, Tauriainen returned to Finland and signed with Veikkausliiga side FC Lahti on a two-year deal.
+On 24 July 2024, it was announced that Tauriainen is sidelined for indefinite period of time due to surgery-requiring knee injury.

 International career

 He has represented Finland at international youth levels and was in the starting eleven in 8 out of 10 2023 UEFA European Under-21 Championship qualification matches.

+Personal life

+Tauriainen hails from a football family; his father, Pasi, is a former international for Finland.
+His grandfather, Veikko and his uncles, Kimmo and Vesa, are also former footballers.
+While his younger brother Jimi is playing for Chelsea.